-TL;DR: Inventory is not an asset — it is a temporary store of cash that loses value every day it sits in a warehouse.
+Inventory is not an asset — it is a temporary store of cash that loses value every day it sits in a warehouse.
 Most CPG companies dramatically underestimate the true cost of holding inventory, because they only focus on unit COGS.
+For organizations in the consumer packaged goods sector, effective cost management and spend visibility are critical to controlling expenses and driving operational efficiency.
 A CFO-grade model incorporates carrying costs, obsolescence risk, freight, storage, financing, labor, insurance, shrink, and cash-cycle drag.
 When fully calculated, inventory often costs 20–35% per year on top of COGS.
 Understanding the true cost of inventory transforms how brands forecast, produce, price, and scale.

 Walk into any CPG warehouse, and you’ll see rows of pallets stacked with finished goods—a physical manifestation of capital, labor, and ambition.
 The balance sheet categorizes this as a current asset, creating the psychological illusion of wealth and security.
 This is the most dangerous financial misconception in the consumer goods industry.
 In reality, from the moment production is complete, inventory begins a steady decline in economic value, consuming cash rather than preserving it.